yfndev/ybudget/README.md

 Transactions are categorized by status for budget calculations:

-- **Processed**: Imported bank transactions.
-Count towards project balance (Kontostand).
+- **Processed**: Imported bank transactions that count towards project balance (Kontostand).
-- **Expected**: Planned transactions.
-Do NOT count towards balance and are shown separately as expected income/expenses.
+- **Expected**: Planned transactions that do NOT count towards balance and are shown separately as expected income/expenses.
-- **Split**: Portions of income split across projects.
-Treated as processed and therefore count towards balance.
+- **Split**: Portions of income split across projects which are treated as processed and therefore count towards balance.
 - **Transfer**: Internal budget moves between projects and also count towards balance.

 ## Self-Hosting